Only the spirits have kept the mysteries that abound in these most-haunted historical properties in Kansas.

 Haunted?
 You bet!
 The museum has had many tales of ghostly activity reported the staff: They have told of hearing strange noises and seeing an apparition of a little girl in a white dress on the second floor.

 Photo Credit: Wikimedia Commons

-Built in 1886, the Cimarron Hotel was built to have a significant presence in where the historic Santa Fee Trail branched in Cimarron was where the historic Santa Fe Trail branched.

-One trail went to the southwest and the other followed the Arkansas River.
+Built in 1886, the Cimarron Hotel was built to have a significant presence where the historic Santa Fee Trail branched in Cimarron, Kansas – one trail going off to the southwest while the other followed the Arkansas River.

 The Cimarron Hotel was originally named the New West Hotel.
-In the early 1890, the hotel was used as a sanitarium where patients with respiratory disorders found relief.
-In 1902, the hotel was purchased for the second time and the name changed to Luther Inn.
-The hotel was then sold again in 1947 where it became the Cimarron Hotel.
+In the early 1890s, the hotel was used as a sanitarium where patients with respiratory disorders found relief.
+In 1902, the hotel was purchased and the name changed to Luther Inn.
+The hotel was then sold again in 1947, and became the Cimarron Hotel.

 Where are the haunts?
 Individuals have stated they have seen a ghost on the 3rd floor!

 The Santa Fe Depot was opened in 1898.
 Back then, it was named the Harvey House and railroad depot.
 It became the Theater Company in 1993, and today provides a dinner theater.
 Individuals claim to see a waitress from the Harvey House Restaurant.
 There have been sightings of a man in the basement, a young female on the third-floor stairs.
 A child appears on the second and third floors